KSchopmeyer/smipyping/docs/smiclisubcommands.rst

 There are a number of ``smicli``  groups and subcommands defined.
 Each subcommand may have arguments  and options (defined with - or -- as part of the name).
-While many arguments and options are specific to each subcommand, there are several that are more general and apply to multiple subcommands including the following:
+While many arguments and options are specific to each subcommand, there are several options that are more general and apply to multiple subcommands including the following:

-TODO - right now there are none
+* verbose - defines the verbosity of output.
+Normally only used for debugging
+* log - Defines the level of logging

+See the ``smicli`` help for the definition of all current general options

 smicli subcommands
 =====================